Do you need a giant American history timeline?

 To do this, kids fill out activity sheets and sort the sheets into a timeline.
 You can hang the sheets on a wall or simply lay them out on the table as we did.
 My house doesn’t have the wall space for a timeline.
 Too many books!

 No, you don’t assemble every single page into one HUGE timeline, although you could.
-But I can’t imagine most house have the space for hundreds of sheets of paper lining the walls!
-Instead American history is broken down into 16 different units.
+But I can’t imagine most houses have space for hundreds of sheets of paper lining the walls!
+Instead, American history is broken down into 16 different units.

 You work through each unit before moving on to the next.

 And you don’t even need to have specific books to use the timeline!
 You can use the computer, use the books on your shelf, or use the books at your local library!